codeartisan1027/codeartisan1027/README.md

 <div align="center">
 	<hr>
 <div align="left">
-    Experienced Senior Software Engineer with over 8 years of expertise building scalable, high-performance web applications.
-I specialize in technologies like JavaScript, TypeScript, Node.js, AWS, Serverless, Angular, SQL, and GraphQL, and I’ve had the chance to work on some exciting projects—everything from enterprise-level e-commerce solutions and to secure banking payment systems.
+    <p>Experienced Senior Software Engineer with over 8 years of expertise building scalable, high-performance web applications.</p>
+    <p>I specialize in technologies like JavaScript, TypeScript, Node.js, AWS, Serverless, Angular, SQL, and GraphQL, and I’ve had the chance to work on some exciting projects—everything from enterprise-level e-commerce solutions and to secure banking payment systems.</p>
-    I'm passionate about continuous learning and growing professionally within collaborative teams, always looking for opportunities to leverage technology to drive meaningful results.
+    <p>I'm passionate about continuous learning and growing professionally within collaborative teams, always looking for opportunities to leverage technology to drive meaningful results.</p>
-    For me, coding is not just a job, it is a part of my life.
-I really enjoy coding and spend more than 60% of my time coding.
+    <p>For me, coding is not just a job, it is a part of my life.
+I really enjoy coding and spend more than 60% of my time coding.</p>
-    Great development requires more than technical skills.
+    <p>Great development requires more than technical skills.</p>
-    It requires deep concentration, understanding of customer needs, attention to detail, relentless effort, and creative problem-solving skills I think.
+    <p>It requires deep concentration, understanding of customer needs, attention to detail, relentless effort, and creative problem-solving skills I think.</p>
-    My friends call me a “coding owl” because of my focus, strategic thinking, and passion for constantly improving.
+    <p>My friends call me a “coding owl” because of my focus, strategic thinking, and passion for constantly improving.</p>
-    I believe the best developers don’t just code — they build smart solutions that create real value.
+    <p>I believe the best developers don’t just code — they build smart solutions that create real value.</p>
-    I love finding ways to help businesses grow and scale, and I’m always looking for opportunities to learn and improve my skills along the way.
+    <p>I love finding ways to help businesses grow and scale, and I’m always looking for opportunities to learn and improve my skills along the way.</p>
-    I’m committed to delivering high-quality software solutions and staying at the forefront of the ever-evolving tech landscape.
+    <p>I’m committed to delivering high-quality software solutions and staying at the forefront of the ever-evolving tech landscape. </p>
-    I believe that continuous learning is key to staying ahead, and I’m always excited about tackling new challenges and innovating along the way.
+    <p>I believe that continuous learning is key to staying ahead, and I’m always excited about tackling new challenges and innovating along the way.</p>
-    Whether it’s creating from scratch or enhancing existing platforms, I focus on writing clean, efficient, and maintainable code that solves real-world problems.
+    <p>Whether it’s creating from scratch or enhancing existing platforms, I focus on writing clean, efficient, and maintainable code that solves real-world problems.</p>
 </div>
 	<hr>
 </div>